-Lecture test during the first lecture after the midterm break
+Lecture test during the first lecture after the midterm break (Feb 25)

-I will bring to class a MSP430 based system doing something.
-It will only use hardware covered in the manual.
+I will bring to class or describe a MSP430 based system doing something.
+It will only use hardware covered in the manual (excluding part 9).
 You will have to specify all the connections and write a program in C which will run this system as shown.

 You will be using your computer with all the programs you have written or tested as well as any notes or texts and the lab manual and lectures.
-You will submit your program as a file - just email it to me when the time is up (no later).
+You will submit your program as a pdf file on Canvas when the time is up (no later).
 10% penalty per minute!

-Its all on the honor system, you will be expected to switch off any communication programs including email, texting and so on on your computer and not to communicate with anybody.
+Its all on the honor system, you will be expected to switch off any communication programs including email, texting and so on, on your computer and not to communicate with anybody or AI.